Vanguard vs Hargreaves Lansdown: How do their key features compare?

 Vanguard vs Hargreaves Lansdown - customer reviews

-Both Vanguard and Hargreaves Lansdown perform well on independent customer review site Trustpilot, both securing rankings of 4.1 out of 5.0, respectively.
-61% of respondents classified Vanguard as "Excellent", with 59% of reviewers putting Hargreaves Lansdown into that category.
+Both Vanguard and Hargreaves Lansdown perform well on the independent customer review site Trustpilot, with Hargreaves Lansdown achieving a 4.2 out of 5.0 score, while Vanguard achieved 3.8 out of 5.0.
+62% of respondents classified Vanguard as "Excellent", with 60% of reviewers putting Hargreaves Lansdown into that category.
 Hargreaves Lansdown received praise for its efficiency and good customer service, while Vanguard got plaudits for its low fees.

 Summary - Vanguard vs Hargreaves Lansdown